pytorch/serve/kubernetes/README.md

 ## EFS Backed Model Store Setup

+This section describes steps to prepare a PersistentVolume that would be used by the TS Helm Chart.

-We use a EFS backed Persistant Volume store for storing the MAR files and the Torchserve config that would be shared by all the TorchServe Pods.
+For this example we use a PersistentVolumes backed by EFS to store the MAR files and Torchserve config that would be shared by all the TorchServe Pods.
+The PersistentVolumeClaim of the Deployment can be fulfilled by any Distributed Strorage backed PersistentVolume.

-To prepare a EFS volume as a shared model / config store we have to
+To prepare a EFS volume as a shared model / config store we

 1. Create a EFS file system.
 2. Create a Security Group, Ingress rule to enable EFS communicate across NAT of the EKS cluster